(2011-08-07) Basic chemical accounting:

 the very enzymes (Zymase) that catalyze its production by

-Under normal atmospheric pressure,
+Under normal atmospheric pressure, ethanol

-separated from water by distillation alone, because a mixture of
+cannot be separated from water by distillation alone, because a mixture of

 alcohol and 4.371% water (by weight)